Franktra/Prompts_n_Pockets_Guide/README.md

    This approach is great for those times when you're short on time or when you don't need complex customization.

-## The Action Framework: Enhancing Your Experience
+## Enhancing Your Experience

 ## 🏆 Looking to refine and customize your interactions with the AI?
-Welcome to the Action Framework.
-It's a three-step process designed to help you get the most out of your AI language model interactions:
+## Welcome to the Action Framework.
+## A three-step process designed to help you get the most out of your AI language model interactions:

 1. **Brainstorming and Contextualization**: Start by identifying what you want to achieve and providing this context to the AI.